The impact of precession and higher-order multipoles for gravitational wave cosmological inference

 It is expected that analyses with $\mathcal{O}(1000)$ binaries in the population should exhibit a stronger $H_0$ bias since the hyperparameter uncertainties shrink.
 Note, a population of this size may be subject to the Monte-Carlo error appearing in the population likelihood described in Eq.~\ref{eq:monte_carlo_error}.
 However, we highlight that our assumed population is astrophysically unlikely and significantly different from that inferred to date~\citep{LIGOScientific:2025pvj}.
 In particular, it contains highly spinning \glspl{bbh} that aggravate differences between models.
 Given that a more astrophysical population with little observable precession and higher-order multipole content is likely to contain these binaries as a subset, a more astrophysically-motivated population will likely exhibit a much smaller degree of $H_0$ bias.
 To demonstrate this, we perform our analysis on a simulated population, now with astrophysically motivated parameters that predict a low-spin population, see Appendix~\ref{sec:population_low_spin} for details.
 We see that all differences between waveform models are now negligible and we obtain remarkably consistent results as in Sec.~\ref{sec:gwtc_reanalysis}.
 The parameter with the largest scatter for the different waveform models is the power-law exponent governing the secondary mass, $\beta_q$ (similarly to before).
 Here, however, the bias on $H_0$ (and all other parameters) is negligible.

-The average computational cost when analysing each of these 80 binaries with XAS, XP, XHM and XPHM was 30, 90, 55 and 180 CPU days respectively.
+The average computational cost when analysing each of these 80 binaries with XAS, XP, XHM and XPHM was 30, 90, 55 and 180 CPU days respectively\footnote{All analyses were performed on AMD EPYC 2GHz nodes with 1 terabyte memory.
+To optimise throughput, the number of CPUs used for each analysis varied between 16 and 128.}.
 This implies that by simply using XAS for inference, comparable $H_0$ posteriors can be obtained in six times less total computational cost.